Freiling87/CCU/CCU/Scratchpad.md

 Not so sure about the utility of this.
 I don't think players should need more than 4 level tags.
 - Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 #	√H	Traits
+##		H	Agent Group
+###			C	Slum NPCs (Pilot)
+New
+###			H	Affect Campaign
+Pending pilot
+###			H	Affect Vanilla
+Pending pilot
+###			C	Roamer Level Feature
+New
+##		H	Appearance
+###			C	Full-randomization bug
+- Whole appearance is randomized when any appearance trait is added.
+  - Should be a simple fix since it's doing less rather than more.
+###			C	Facial Hair
+####			C	Vanilla facial hair no longer spawns
+New
+###			C	Hair Type
+New
+###			C	Skin Color
+New
+##		√H	Behavior
+###			C	Absconder
+Once hostile to a player, flees to exit elevator
+###			H	Clean Trash
+New
+###			H	Confiscate Contraband
+Should also spawn Confiscation Center (See SORCE)
+###			C	Curious
+Investigate noises like cop & shopkeeper
+###			H	Deport Non-Citizens
+Should also spawn Deportation Center (See SORCE)
+###			C	Fucking Salesman
+Knocks on non-restricted locked doors, moves on after a pause
+###			H	Fight Fires
+Agent.firefighter
+Agent.fightsFires
+###			H	Grab Everything
+New
+###			H	Grab Food
+New
+###			H	Guard Door
+New
+###			C	Heister
+Picks a chest on the level, and tries to fight their way to loot it.
+If successful, deactivates behavior.
+###			H	Hobo Beg (Custom)
+Maybe just implement the whole Hey, You! overhaul here
+###			H	Hog Turntables
+New
+Allow paid Musician behavior
+###			H	Mutinous
+Agent.mutinous
+###			C	Needful
+Will seek out Musician need objects and operate them
+###			C	Paranoid
+Constant search state
+###			H	SecretHate
+Agent.secretHate
+Agent.choseSecretHate
+I think this is Bounty behavior
+###			H	Shakedown Player (Mobster)
+New
+Use this on leader w/ Wander Level
+Use "Follow" behavior on agents placed behind them
+No need for "Roaming Gang" Trait itself
+###			C	Sleepyhead
+Will default to finding a bed to sleep in, returning even after combat.
+###			C	Slowpoke
+Takes a longer time to react to everything
+###			C	Suicdal
+Walks into hazards, only those they can see
+###			H	Tattle (Upper Cruster)
+New
+###			C	Wage-Exempt
+Will "mug" you for a tip after any transaction
+###			√H	Accident-Prone
+Works for: Crusher, Fire Spewer, Saw Blade
+####			C	Slime, Floor Trigger, ??
+New
+###			C	Vandal
+Destroys public objects or Windows on a whim
+###			√	Eat Corpse
+Complete
+###			√	Grab Drugs
+Complete
+###			√	Grab Money
+Complete
+###			√	Pickpocket
+Complete
+###			√	Seek & Destroy (Killer Robot)
+Complete
+##		H	Campaign Flags
+Might need to limit this to a single flag, since having multiple true at the same time would complicate things
+###			C	If Paid then Flag A/B/C/D True
+New
+###			C	If Killed then Flag A/B/C/D True
+Etc.
+##		√H	Combat
+###			H	Lockdowner (R.I.P.)
+Apparently Lockdown walls are broken in custom levels.
+###			C	Call for Backup
+Calls cops on you when going hostile
+Ensure this applies to all enforcers, not just cops
+###			C	Gloater
+Will dance on corpses and make loud noise if they win a combat
+###			√	Coward
+Complete
+###			√	Fearless
+Complete
+##		√H	Cost Currency
+###			C	00 Button ExtraCost Display
+Bananas & alcohol are hardcoded
+To display them correctly, prefix WorldSpaceGUI.ShowObjectButtons (interprets magic numbers)
+###			H	Alcohol
+A la Bouncer
+###			H	Banana
+Test
+###			C	Blood
+Blood Bags always an option
+If Vampirism, allow drink
+###			C	Flesh
+Require Cannibalism?
+Maybe not
+##		√	Cost Scale
+###			√	Less
+Complete
+###			√	More
+Complete
+###			√	Zero
+Complete
+##		√H	Drug Warrior
+###			C	Suicide Bomber
+Initiate a 15s timer, then detonate a Huge explosion
+##		√H	Explode On Death
+###			C	00 Destroy body
+For all non-normal explosion types
+This will complete about half the holds in here.
+###			H	00 Explodes when Arrested
+Not too concerned, considering this is vanilla for Slaves.
+###			H	Dizzy
+Body remained
+###			H	EMP
+Works, but body remained
+###			H	Firebomb
+Didn't do anything
+###			H	Noise Only
+Doesn't work
+Also not interesting
+###			H	Oil
+This doesn't exist but should follow water logic.
+Plus there are many other uses.
+###			H	Ooze
+Only did particle effect
+###			H	Ridiculous
+Only did particle effect, didn't end slow-mo, no kills.
+This is the Bomb disaster one, so it will need special attention.
+###			H	Slime
+Only did particle effect
+###			H	Stomp
+Did particle effect
+Pushed body away
+Didn't stun anyone
+###			H	Warp
+Complete
+###			H	Water
+Body remained
+###			√	Big
+Complete
+###			√	Normal
+Complete
+###			√	Huge
+Complete
+##		H	Hack
+###			C	00 Interrupts
+Works with Electronic, but hacking bar is interrupted
+###			T	Go Haywire
+Attempted
+###			T	Tamper With Aim
+Attempted
+##		H	Hire Duration
+###			C	Fairweather Flunkie
+Hiree will leave if they're damaged in combat
+"I didn't sign up for this!
+You're nuts!"
+###			C	Faithful Flunkie
+Hiree will never "Not feel too good" and quit.
+###			C	Homesickness Disabled
+Automatic Homesickness Killer
+###			C	Homesickness Mandatory
+Overrides Homesickness Killer
+###			C	Permanent Hire
+New
+~8x normal hire price
+Does not affect damage threshold
+###			C	Permanent Hire Only
+As above, but removes the single-use hire option.
+###			C	Start as Hired
+On level entry
+###			C	Timed Hire: 30s
+Is this one even interesting?
+##		√H	Hire Type
+###			C	00 Split off Hire Base Cost
+Not referring to final cost, but the Hacker/Soldier cost tiers
+###			H	Chloroform
+New
+###			H	Devour Corpse
+New
+###			H	Disarm Trap
+New
+###			H	Drink Blood
+New
+###			H	Handcuff
+New
+###			H	Mug
+One-time use, mug target NPC
+###			H	Pickpocket
+New
+###			H	Poison
+New
+###			H	Safecrack
+- Reticle does not activate
+	[Info   :  CCU_Core] DetermineButtons_Prefix: Hire
+	[Info   :  CCU_Core] DetermineButtons_Prefix: Hire Order
+	[Info   :  CCU_Core] PressedButton_Prefix: Method Call
+	[Debug  :CCU_P_AgentInteractions]       buttonText: [CCU] Job - SafecrackSafe

+Here's what comes up for Lockpick job:
+	Agent
+√		.GetCodeFromJob
+√		.GetJobCode					Need to extend jobType enum
+√		.ObjectAction
+	AgentInteractions
+√		.DetermineButtons
+√		.LockpickDoor
+√		.PressedButton
+	GoalDoJob
+√		.Activate					Check out
+√		.Terminate
+	GoalDetails						E_GoalDetails
+√		.LockpickDoorReal
+	GoalLockpickDoor				GoalSafecrackSafe
+√		.Activate
+√		.Process
+√		.Terminate
+	GoalLockpickDoorReal			GoalSafecrackSafeReal
+√		.Activate
+√		.Process
+√		.Terminate
+	InvInterface
+√		.ShowTarget
+√		.ShowTarget2
+	ObjectMult
+		.ObjectAction				Not sure yet - are these just logging messages, or are they important?
+	PlayfieldObjectInteractions
+√		.TargetObject

+Objects to Analyze/track:
+	Agent
+		job
+		jobCode
+		target.targetType

+In P_AgentInteractions.SafecrackSafe, I used JobType.GetSupplies as a placeholder until I figure out how to add to enums.
+###			H	Set Explosive
+On door or Safe: Plants door detonator
+Elsewhere: Remote bomb
+Gives you detonator when planted
+###			H	Set Time Bomb
+Based on and consumes Time Bombs in inventory.
+NPC starts with one.
+###			H	Tamper
+- Interface works but reticle is green for non-tamperable items.
+  - Log message "Not implemented yet", fair enough
+###			√	Bodyguard
+Complete
+###			√	Break In
+Complete
+###			√	Cause a Ruckus
+Complete
+###			√	Hack
+Complete
 ##		√H	Interaction
 ###			H	Buy Slave
 Pending actual assignment of owned slaves